 - In 2006-2007, Home Depot agreed to buy back 289.3 million shares of its common stock for $10.7 billion.

 - In 2014-15, Home Depot buyback in excess of $7 billion worth of common stock.

-As we can see from the below graph, Home Depot prices have climbed from a low of approx. $20 per share in 2009 to a current high of $139 in 2017.
+As shown in the below graph, Home Depot prices have climbed from a low of approx. $20 per share in 2009 to a current high of $139 in 2017.

 Home Depot Shares Oustanding

 We note that Home Depots Average diluted shares outstanding decreased by more than 30% in the past 6-7 years.
-This is due the the buyback of shares.
+It is due to the buyback of shares.

 Sample Accelerated Share Repurchase Agreement – Home Depot

 Below is a sample accelerated share repurchase agreementRepurchase AgreementA repurchase agreement or repo is a short-term borrowing for individuals who deal in government securities.
 Such an agreement can happen between multiple parties into three types- specialized delivery, held-in-custody repo and third-party repo. of Home Depot.
 This details the amount committed for buyback each quarter; initial shares delivered, additional shares delivered, and total shares.